Brewers vs Mets Odds, Spread, and Total

 Brewers vs Mets Betting Trends

-- The Brewers are 8-2 straight up in their last 10 games.
+- The total has gone OVER in eight of the Brewers' last 12 games.

-- The total has gone over in five of the Mets' last six games.
+- The total has gone OVER in all of the Mets' last five games.

-- The Brewers have won all of their last five road matchups against the Mets.
+- The Brewers are 14-5 straight up in their last 19 games against the Mets.

-- The Mets are 3-13 straight up in their past 16 games.
+- The Mets are 3-7 straight up in their past 10 games.

-- The Brewers are 8-2 against the spread in their last 10 games.

 - The Mets are 4-6 against the spread in their past 10 games.